dezitter/til/ruby/bundler.md

 The [mustache-sinatra](https://github.com/mustache/mustache-sinatra) gem depends on [sinatra](http://www.sinatrarb.com/), **but does not require it**.

-When using `Bundler.require`, if the Gemfile specifies:
+When using `Bundler.require` (see above), if the Gemfile specifies:

     gem 'mustache-sinatra'
     gem 'sinatra'